yusukeemata/cloud-portfolio/README.md

 This repository contains hands-on AWS projects implementing real serverless architecture patterns on AWS.

-The portfolio demonstrates practical cloud architecture including:
+The goal of this portfolio is to demonstrate practical cloud architecture including:

-* authentication
+* serverless application design
-* secure API design
+* secure authentication
-* serverless compute
+* REST API architecture
-* data storage
+* NoSQL data storage
 * monitoring and observability

 These projects showcase end-to-end AWS system design using modern serverless services.